jvalley19/vdc/Docs/github_actions.md

 		- 'dockerimage.yml' under the "vdc/.github/workflows" directory

 2. You will also need to setup your github secrets for the pipeline to use
-	a.
-You will need the following secrets
+	- You will need the following secrets
-		i.
-SERVICE_PRINCIPAL
+		- SERVICE_PRINCIPAL
-		ii.
-SERVICE_PRINCIPAL_PASS
+		- SERVICE_PRINCIPAL_PASS
-		iii.
-DEVOPS_SERVICE_PRINCIPAL_USER_ID
+		- DEVOPS_SERVICE_PRINCIPAL_USER_ID
-		iv.
-ADMIN_USER_NAME
+		- ADMIN_USER_NAME
-		v.
-ADMIN_USER_PWD
+		- ADMIN_USER_PWD
-		vi.
-DOMAIN_ADMIN_USERNAME
+		- DOMAIN_ADMIN_USERNAME
-		vii.
-DOMAIN_ADMIN_USER_PWD
+		- DOMAIN_ADMIN_USER_PWD
-		viii.
-TENANT_ID
+		- TENANT_ID
-		ix.
-SUBSCRIPTION_ID
+		- SUBSCRIPTION_ID
-		x.
-KEYVAULT_MANAGEMENT_USER_ID
+		- KEYVAULT_MANAGEMENT_USER_ID
-		xi.
-ADMIN_USER_SSH
+		- ADMIN_USER_SSH

-	b.
-To add these secrets in your Github repository navigate to
+	- To add these secrets in your Github repository navigate to
-		i.
-"Settings" -> "Secrets"
+		- "Settings" -> "Secrets"
-			1) Then add each secret with exactly the name above
+			- Then add each secret with exactly the name above

-		- *You do not need "" around your secret values.
+		-*You do not need* "" around your secret values.
+Enter them with raw data.

 3. In your dockerimage.yml file you will need to change the following values that suit your need
-		a.
-ORGANIZATION_NAME
+	- ORGANIZATION_NAME
-		b.
-AZURE_LOCATION
+	- AZURE_LOCATION
-		c.
-Please keep the AZURE_DISCOVERY_URL as is
+	- Please keep the AZURE_DISCOVERY_URL as is

 4. Once you have all these changes and updated your Github secrets you can push the changes to your repository.